AIS-UCLA/blog/_posts/2025-01-22-server-access-2.md

 make connecting to the server easier.
 The readme over on github has more details on how it works, but the basic steps to use it are as follows:

-1. Build `cherf` from scratch, or download an pre-built binary (on the releases page.
+1. Build `cherf` from scratch, or download a pre-built binary (on the releases page.
 2. Add `cherf` binary to `PATH` (and set as executable if you downloaded it).
 3. Create an X509 certificate signing request: